mikeyjwilliams/Sprint-Challenge-Redux-Smurfs/Answers.md

 - because you can use component and application state at the same time.

 1. What is middleware?

+- middle ware is programs that run between the flow of input and output and give extra capabilities to the program.

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
 1. Which `react-redux` method links up our `components` with our `redux store`?